 “My personal approach has been to use different sites for different products and target customers accordingly”

-How do you find traffic that does convert on Social Media?
+How do you find traffic that converts to art sales on Social Media?

 As mentioned previously, It is a big learning curve, and a lot of experimenting.
 One of the most notable things I found is that if you can make someone smile or laugh or simply enjoy your post then it is much more likely they will share your information with their friends.
 If the message is engaging then you don’t need to spend as much money as the ad builds up its own impetus and more clicks as people re-share.
 In the Art & Design World, people seem to be more likely to share humour than they are to share something that’s ‘worthy’